aws-samples/fault-tolerance-analyser/README.md

 ### 7.15 Cloud HSM
 The following scenarios are tagged as potential risk by this tool:
-1. Any cluster with a single hsm.
+1. Any cluster with a single HSM.
-2. Any cluster with multiple hsms all of which are in a single AZ.
+2. Any cluster with multiple HSMs all of which are in a single AZ.

 ## __8. Non-Functional Design__